rizkiarm/grid-universe/docs/design/systems_lifecycle.md

 - If it depends on the agent’s micro-movement and should apply immediately (e.g., a bounce pad, poison tile tick):

     - Place it in the per-substep suite.
-For example, after tile_reward_system if you want rewards to apply before your effect.
+For example, after `tile_reward_system` if you want rewards to apply before your effect.

 - If it modifies the world generally each turn (autonomous changes, environmental decay):

-    - Place it in pre-action updates (after status_tick_system, before trail_system if it moves things and you want them recorded by trail).
+    - Place it in pre-action updates (after `status_tick_system`, before `trail_system` if it moves things and you want them recorded by `trail`).

 - If it’s a “once-per-action” effect (e.g., banking points, draining resources post-action):

-    - Place it in the post-step list, possibly before or after tile_cost_system.
+    - Place it in the post-step list, possibly before or after `tile_cost_system`.

 Typical extension placements:

 - Per-substep (after movement):

-    - portal → damage → tile_reward → your_system (e.g., bounce_pad, poison, conveyor belt).
+    - `portal → damage → tile_reward → your_system` (e.g., bounce_pad, poison, conveyor belt).

 - Pre-action:

-    - After moving/pathfinding, before trail if your system moves entities that should contribute to the trail; otherwise after trail if you only inspect current locations.
+    - After moving/pathfinding, before `trail` if your system moves entities that should contribute to the `trail`; otherwise after `trail` if you only inspect current locations.

 - Post-step:

-    - Before/after tile_cost_system depending on whether your cost interacts with tile costs.
+    - Before/after `tile_cost_system` depending on whether your cost interacts with tile costs.

 ## Timing examples (timeline snippets)